Fear of Sleep: It's Not Just for Kids

 Very simply, fear of sleep is defined as “the fear of being extremely vulnerable during sleep.”1

 We are more vulnerable when we sleep since we are in a state somewhere between consciousness and unconsciousness.
-We are not fully aware of our environment, and we may not react to noises or movement around us.
+We are not fully aware of our environment, and we may not react to noises or movements around us.
 And we have to consciously start giving up control over our environment and reactions in order to fall asleep in the first place.

 Fear of sleep is especially common for survivors of trauma.
 Survivors are often very concerned about their safety.
 They worry about the risk of ongoing danger and their ability to respond to it.
-They may also worry about reexperiencing the trauma in different ways (nightmares, flashbacks) when they let their guards down.
+They may also worry about re-experiencing the trauma in different ways (nightmares, flashbacks) when they let their guards down.